mattermost/docs/source/messaging/navigating-mattermost-products.rst

 Account Settings
 ----------------

-Account Settings is accessible from the top-right corner of the Global Header.
-Select your avatar image, then choose Account Settings.
+The Account Settings menu is now located in the top-right corner of the Global Header, and some settings have moved to a new menu.
+To open Account Settings, select your avatar image, then choose Account Settings.
 From here, you can configure your profile settings and security settings.

 Status and Availability
 -----------------------

-Let your team know your online status using status and availability settings.
+Let your team know your online status using custom status and availability settings, which include emojis.
 Select your avatar in the top-right corner to change your status and availability.

 Product menu
 ------------

 In the top-left corner of the Global Header, select the Product Menu button to open the tool switcher to switch between Channels, Playbooks, and Boards.

-Depending on permissions set for your Mattermost , this is where you would also find Mattermost Integrations, System Console, and Marketplace menu links.
-You’ll always be able to view the version information of your Mattermost workspace.
+Depending on permissions set for your Mattermost, this is also where you would also find Mattermost Integrations, System Console, and Marketplace menu links.
+You’ll always be able to view the version information of your Mattermost workspace in this menu.

 History arrows
 --------------